davatorium/rofi/.github/ISSUE_TEMPLATE/feature_request.md

 This is not optional for any report/question.
 People must be able to understand the full context of the report when reading it, at any time.
 If you feel like you “just have a simple question”, please consider you’re wrong and still fill the full report.
 Any report missing these informations will be labeled as “Incomplete Report - Please follow the guidelines” and may not be answered in a timely fashion.

+If you are unsure, please use the [discussion](https://github.com/davatorium/rofi/discussions) forum first.
+It is easy to upgrade a question to a feature request in github.
 :exclamation:

 ## Before creating a feature request